Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 #### Summary of control

-1. RepRapFirmware on the main board rounds the endpoint or extrusion amount to whole microsteps.
+1. RepRapFirmware on the main board rounds the axes endpoint to whole microsteps.
+(Extruder movements are kept unrounded)
-1. RepRapFirmware sends the move details over the CAN-FD bus, including the move length for each motor measured in whole microsteps.
+1. RepRapFirmware sends the move details over the CAN-FD bus, including the move length for each axis motor measured in whole microsteps.
+(Whole and part microsteps for extruders)
 1. In open loop mode, microsteps are generated at the appropriate times.
 1. In closed loop mode, the motor position is calculated from the movement parameters as a floating point number of full steps.